greggman/HappyFunTimes/docs/unity/gamepad-sounds.md

     2. Adjust the values until you get a sound you like.

     3. Copy the sound values (near top of the page just below the buttons) to a text file with the extension ".jsfx.txt" putting a name in front of each set of values.
-Save that file in Assets/WebPlayerTemplates/HappyFunTimes
+Save that file some where below `Assets/WebPlayerTemplates/HappyFunTimes`

     For example here is the sample `sounds.jsfx.txt` file